michaelnease/solace/DISCUSSION.md

 - **Error Boundaries**: React error boundaries for better UX
 - **Suspense**: React Suspense for loading states
 - **Code Splitting**: Lazy load components for better performance

-## Conclusion

-This project demonstrates a solid foundation for a advocates directory with modern web technologies.
-The architecture is scalable and maintainable, with clear separation of concerns and proper state management.
-The main areas for improvement are testing coverage, server-side pagination, and removing TypeScript `any` types.

-The application successfully showcases:

-- Modern React patterns and best practices
-- Type-safe development with TypeScript
-- Responsive and accessible UI design
-- Real-time health monitoring
-- Efficient data fetching and caching

-With the identified improvements implemented, this would be a production-ready application suitable for real-world use.